 Almost any information a student might need can be found on the website at www.ocean.edu.
-From there you can browse through the many pages of information or use our quick links or search feature to find something specific.
+You can browse the site, use our quick links or search feature to find something specific.

 College Portal - Ocean Connect

 Ocean Connect is the college portal and can be accessed via our main web page by clicking, "My Ocean" at the top of the page.
 Ocean Connect contains a vast amount of information, and it is recommended that students become familiar with the many features this system provides.